MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.DisplayType.md

 # BoundObjectFrame.DisplayType property (Access)

-You can use the **DisplayType** property to specify whether Microsoft Access displays an OLE object's content or an icon.
+Use the **DisplayType** property to specify whether Microsoft Access displays an OLE object's content or an icon.
 Read/write **Boolean**.

 ## Syntax